Copyright 2024 PBC. All Rights Reserved.Website by Brilliant Digital.

 In combination with meeting the general admission requirements Overseas students must also provide:

-When you have all the required supporting information for your application, please apply for an undergraduate course online here.
+When you have all the required supporting information for your application, please apply for the course online here.

 The Graduate Diploma of Ministry is a higher education award provided by Perth Bible College Inc (PBC).